 IDFA Forum’s newest category, the Producers Connection is an intimate space devoted to facilitating international co-productions.
 The event is open to independent producers with a project in development who are seeking co-production partners, and, on the other hand, to independent producers who are on the lookout for new projects to co-produce.

 With an environment and format carefully designed for projects in an early stage, the Producers Connection consists of short presentations by selected project teams and pre-scheduled meetings between project teams and other participating producers.
-The event specially caters to project teams looking for financing via international co-production, and producers experienced in international co-production whose countries of residence offer funding for minority co-productions.
+The event specially caters to project teams looking for financing via international co-production, and producers experienced in international co-production.

 During the Forum Pitch, filmmaking teams with projects in development or production come to present their projects, receive feedback, and find financial or distribution partners.
-On the other side of the pitch table sit the decision makers: a hand-picked panel of five to six experts made up of the industry's top financiers, commissioning editors, distributors, sales agents, film funds, digital platforms, film institutes, NGOs, film festivals, markets, or other stakeholders looking to discover strong international documentary narratives.
-Following the pitches, several days of pre-arranged one-on-one meetings act as a matchmaking service for filmmaking teams to meet with decision makers and other experts, and discuss possible partnerships.
+On the other side of the pitch table sit industry representatives: a hand-picked panel of five to six experts made up of the industry's top financiers, commissioning editors, distributors, sales agents, film funds, digital platforms, film institutes, NGOs, film festivals, markets, or other stakeholders looking to discover strong international documentary narratives.
+Following the pitches, several days of pre-arranged one-on-one meetings act as a matchmaking service for filmmaking teams to meet with industry representatives, financiers, and other experts, and discuss possible partnerships.

-Finally, alongside the filmmaking teams and decision makers, international producers attend the Forum as Observers in order to increase their awareness of current trends in the documentary film industry, learn the priorities and preferences of decision makers, and widen their networks.
+Finally, alongside the filmmaking teams and industry representatives, international producers attend the Forum as Observers in order to increase their awareness of current trends in the documentary film industry, learn the priorities and current trends of industry funders, and widen their networks.

-In this category, filmmaking teams introduce and screen an excerpt of their rough cut to both Forum attendees and Docs for Sale buyers in a cinema, followed by a short, moderated Q&A. As in the Producers Connection and Forum Pitch, IDFA Forum staff arrange one-on-one meetings between the filmmaking teams and potential partners.
+In this category, filmmaking teams introduce and screen an excerpt of their rough cut to both Forum attendees and Docs for Sale buyers in a cinema.
+As in the Producers Connection and Forum Pitch, IDFA Forum staff arrange one-on-one meetings between the filmmaking teams and potential partners.

 Beginning as a new media track at IDFA Forum, IDFA DocLab Forum has since grown into a full-fledged market activity for all sorts of non-fiction artworks that use emerging media to represent reality.
 Web experiences, multimedia journalism, digital art, games, audio experiences, immersive experiences (e.g. VR/AR/MR, social VR, and full-dome films), physical installations, live performances, and immersive theater are all welcome at the DocLab Forum, with the market open to projects in all production and financing stages.

 Like its film counterpart, the DocLab Forum includes a large pitching event where artists who are looking for financing and distribution present their projects.
-In turn, they receive feedback from a panel of decision makers—funders, buyers, curators, distributors, broadcasters, galleries, museums, festivals, and tech companies.
-Beyond the pitch teams and decision makers, artists also attend the DocLab Forum pitches as Observers in order to gain insight into the new media industry, learn about the profiles of attending stakeholders, network with peers, and meet new players in the field.
-After the pitches come the one-on-one meetings, where artists are matched individually with relevant decision makers and potential partners to discuss potential collaboration.
+In turn, they receive feedback from a panel of industry representatives—from private and public funds, museums, galleries, festivals, tv channels, online and location based platforms, XR production, and tech companies.
+Beyond the project teams and industry professionals stated above, artists also attend the DocLab Forum presentations as observers in order to gain insight into the new media industry, learn about the profiles of attending stakeholders, network with peers, and meet new players in the field.
+After the public presentations come the one-on-one meetings, where artists with a selected project are matched individually with relevant industry representatives and potential partners to discuss future collaboration.

 Read more about IDFA DocLab Forum here.

-Our longstanding international sales market Docs for Sale showcases the year’s best in creative documentary cinema, with an emphasis on finding audiences for the selected films.
+As a central component of IDFA, the Docs for Sale market is an unmissable event for industry representatives looking for the best creative documentaries for their festival program or TV, cinema, or platform slot, the flagship meeting place for sales agents looking to showcase their roster and for filmmakers wanting to maximize the launch of their film.
+The longstanding distribution incubator and sales market showcases the year’s best in creative documentary cinema, with an emphasis on finding audiences for the selected films.
 At this market, recently completed films or series looking for sales, distribution, and exhibition partners come into contact with distributors, TV buyers, festival programmers, and other professionals seeking creative documentaries.
 As such, Docs for Sale is an important breeding ground for all professionals in the sales and exhibition phase of the documentary infrastructure.
-The market welcomes artistic documentaries from all over the world, and is open to films that target cinema, television, and online audiences.
+The market welcomes artistic documentaries from all over the world that target cinema, television, and online audiences.